Meet Our Providers

 Elijah Vogel, MA

 I provide an affirming, welcoming space for folks to explore their lives and relationships from a systemic, strengths-based perspective.
-I enjoy supporting clients as they explore identity, balance autonomy and connection, and align their lives with their values—especially around gender, neurodivergence, life changes, or work-related stress and burnout.
+I enjoy supporting clients as they navigate identity, balance autonomy and connection, and align their lives with their values.
 I work with individuals across the lifespan, as well as families and partners in all relationship structures.
-I am kink- and BDSM-affirming.
 My approach draws from narrative therapy, IFS, EFT, somatic, and solution-focused modalities.
-I hold a master’s in Marriage and Family Therapy from Saint Mary’s University and practice under Jeong Eun Park, MS, LMFT at Edges.

 Bex Wilde, LMFT